MInD-Laboratory/Measuring_Workload_Dynamics_in_OpenMATB/README.md

 cd matb_rqa_workload

 ### 1. Download data from OSF
-Download the folder data from https://osf.io/dzgsv/.
-Baseline refers to the 2-minute blocks administered prior to the experimental 8-minute blocks.

-Place inside the matb_rqa_workload directory.
+Download the raw pose data from https://osf.io/dzgsv/ and place it in the data/ folder inside the matb_rqa_workload directory.
+The folder contains 70-keypoint OpenPose output.
+Before running any analysis scripts, preprocess the raw data by running analyze_pose/preprocess_pose.py.
+This will generate usable pose data and save it to: data/preprocessed_pose/experimental/ for experimental 8-minute blocks and data/preprocessed_pose/baseline/ for baseline 2-minute blocks.
+All scripts that reference data/preprocessed_pose/ expect the data in this processed form.

 ### 2. Create a virtual environment and install dependencies
 - python -m venv venv